-State statutes and the County Code provide Multnomah County with the ability to raise revenue through taxation.
-The County currently uses the following taxes:

-- 1. Property Taxes are governed by state statute and the Oregon Constitution and are levied for the following purposes: - a "Permanent Rate" is available for general uses, that is set at \$4.34 per \$1,000 of assess value; - a levy to pay debt service on General Obligation Bonds that is set annually at a level to provide sufficient revenue to support the payments. - 2.
-Business Income Tax is set at 1.45% of net business income generated in Multnomah County.
-This tax is authorized by County Code, Chapter 12. - 3.
-Motor Vehicle Rental Tax is set at 17% of the value of rental fees.
+Tax Revenues State statutes and the County Code provide Multnomah County with the ability to raise revenue through taxation.
+The County currently uses the following taxes: 1.
+Property Taxes are governed by state statute and the Oregon Constitution and are levied for the following purposes: a "Permanent Rate" is available for general uses, that is set at \$4.34 per \$1,000 of assessed value; a levy to pay debt service on General Obligation Bonds that is set annually at a level to provide sufficient revenue to support the payments.
+In FY 2017, the County made its final payment on General Obligation Bonds issued for Public Safety and Library projects and will no longer levy for this purpose.
+2. Business Income Tax is set at 1.45% of net business income generated in Multnomah County.
+This tax is authorized by County Code, Chapter 12.
+3. Motor Vehicle Rental Tax is set at 17% of the value of rental fees.
 The first 14.5% is available for general uses.
 The remaining 2.5% supports the Oregon Convention Center under an agreement with the Metropolitan Service District.
-This tax is authorized by County Code, Chapter 11. - 4.
-Transient Lodging Tax is set at 11.5% of the room rent charged by hotel operators.
+This tax is authorized by County Code, Chapter 11.
+4. Transient Lodging Tax is set at 11.5% of the room rent charged by hotel operators.
 Nearly all of the County proceeds from this tax are used to support the Oregon Convention Center and other tourist amenities under an agreement with the Metropolitan Service District.
-This tax is authorized by County Code, Chapter 11. - 5.
-Motor Vehicle Fuel Tax is set at 3 cents per gallon of gasoline (or diesel) sold in Multnomah County.
+This tax is authorized by County Code, Chapter 11.
+5. Motor Vehicle Fuel Tax is set at 3 cents per gallon of gasoline (or diesel) sold in Multnomah County.
 The proceeds of this tax are restricted to transportation programs.
 This revenue is shared by Multnomah County and the cities of Portland, Gresham, Troutdale, and Fairview.
 This tax is authorized by County Code, Chapter 11.

-The Board recognizes that taxation is necessary to provide public services to the citizens of the county.
-When considering changes to the County's tax structure, the Board will consider:

-- The ability of taxpayers to pay the taxes; - The impact of taxes imposed by the County on other local governments; - The effect of taxes on the county economy; - The administrative and collection costs of the taxes; and - The ease with which the taxes can be understood by taxpayers.
+Policy Statement The Board recognizes that taxation is necessary to provide public services to the citizens of the county.
+When considering changes to the County's tax structure, the Board will consider: • The ability of taxpayers to pay the taxes; • The impact of taxes imposed by the County on other local governments; • The effect of taxes on the county economy; • The administrative and collection costs of the taxes; and • The ease with which the taxes can be understood by taxpayers.
 State statutes allow the County to levy "local option" taxes that are not allowed to exceed five years.
-It is the intent of the Board to use this short-term revenue source to fund priority service programs only after all other sources of revenue have been analyzed and have been determined not to be feasible.
+It is the intent of the Board to use this short- term revenue source to fund priority service programs only after all other sources of revenue have been analyzed and have been determined not to be feasible.